Yusifx1/e621-scripts/README.md

 bash pool.sh 19197 yes - this download pool 19197 with dwo mode on (dwo=yes).
 (NSFW) In this comic you should turn dwo to yes if you want rename with pool order.

-bash set.sh envseries - this download set shornamed envseries (id is 20313) with default mode (sc=no)
+bash set.sh envseries - this download set shortnamed "envseries" (id is 20313) with default mode (sc=no)

 bash tagdownloader.sh furry+hat+-dragon+cute dump=no - this will download posts with furry, hat, cute and without dragon tags.